DiPierroLab/Bernardo/DNA_degradation_src/README.md

 https://www.nature.com/articles/s41467-023-38429-1

 The ensemble of structures was generated using NuChrom.
-Source code for NuChrom can be accessed at: https://github.com/DiPierroLab/NuChroM
+Source code for NuChroM can be accessed at: https://github.com/DiPierroLab/NuChroM

 ## Simulation of DNA degradation